Felice Matteucci: Biography

 Born in Lucca, Tuscany, Matteucci studied hydraulic and mechanical engineering, first in Paris, then in Florence.
 In 1851 he met Father Barsanti and appreciated his ideas for a new type of engine.
 They worked together to turn the primary concept into a manufacturable item, eventually developing a model suitable for mass production.
 Its construction was entrusted to Bauer & Co. of Milan, a company also known as Helvetica, which delivered the motor at the beginning of 1863.

-The success of the engine, which was much more efficient that the steam-engine, was so great that orders started pouring in from as far away as Constantinople.
-Matteucci and Barsanti reached an agreement for the production of the motor with a company in Belgium, and Barsanti departed for Belgium on February 18, 1864 to oversee the work personally.
+The success of the engine, which was much more efficient than the steam engine, was so great that orders started pouring in from as far away as Constantinople.
+Matteucci and Barsanti reached an agreement for the production of the motor with a company in Belgium, and Barsanti departed for Belgium on February 18, 1864, to oversee the work personally.
 On the following April 19, Barsanti died suddenly, and all their work came to an end.

 Matteucci returned to his previous work as a hydraulic engineer.
 He studied new hydrometers (to measure the level of a river), rain gauges, and hydraulic operations over rivers.

 In 1877, Matteucci defended that he and Barsanti were the originators of the invention of the internal combustion engine.
 The patent registered by Nicolaus August Otto was indeed very similar to the Barsanti-Matteucci engine.
 This frustration contributed to Matteucci's illness that eventually caused his death, in his own home in Capannori, near Lucca.
 The documents concerning the priority of Barsanti and Matteucci’s engine and their patents in England, Piedmont, France, Belgium and Prussia are kept in the archive of the library of the Museo Galileo in Florence.